mgeitz/eqalert/README.md

 ### Spell Timers

-On first run, eqalert will try to generate `data/spell-timers.json` by parsing `spells_us.txt` in your EverQuest directory.
+EQ Alert will generate a file for spell timers in `~/.eqa/data/spell-timers.json` by default by parsing `spells_us.txt` in your EverQuest directory.

-This file will regenerate with each new `eqalert` version or when `data/spell-timers.json` doesn't exist.
+This file will only regenerate if it is missing, malformed, or a newer `spells_us.txt` file is present.

-> If there is a project1999 update it is recommended to delete `data/spell-timers.json` to force `data/spell-timers.json` regeneration

 ## Controls